G-constant-roll inflation: G-inflation

 where the function $\mathcal{A}$ is defined as

-Interestingly, from the dynamics of the Eq.(\ref{11}), we may discriminate two different limits considering the behavior of the function $\mathcal{A}$.
-In the situation in which the function $\mathcal{A}$ satisfied the limit $|\mathcal{A}|\ll 1$, we have the standard slow roll equation for the scalar field coinciding with the framework of the GR.
-Nevertheless, we note that in the opposite limit in which $|\mathcal{A}|\gg 1$, the Galileon term dominates the slow roll equation for the scalar field and then the Galilean effect alters the inflationary scenario.
+Interestingly, from the dynamics of the Eq.(\ref{11}), we discriminate two different limits considering the behavior of the function $\mathcal{A}$ \text{e.g.} $|\mathcal{A}|\ll 1$ in which the standard slow roll equation for the scalar field coinciding GR is fulfilled.
+In the opposite limit $|\mathcal{A}|\gg 1$, the Galileon term dominates the slow roll equation for the scalar field and then the Galilean effect alters the inflationary scenario.

-On the other hand, for the sake of completeness, we briefly review the dynamical expressions of cosmological perturbations of G-inflation discussed in \cite{g1,g2}.
-In this regard, the power spectrum of the scalar perturbation $\mathcal{P}_{\mathcal{S}}$ under the slow roll approximation is given by \cite{g1,g2}
+On the other hand, for the sake of completeness, we briefly review the dynamical expressions of cosmological perturbations of G-inflation discussed in \cite{DeFelice:2013ar,g1,g2}.
+In this regard, the power spectrum of the scalar perturbation $\mathcal{P}_{\mathcal{S}}$ under the slow roll approximation is given by \cite{DeFelice:2013ar,g1,g2}